 Touring and promoting became a way of life for Duane once again.
 He was on the road traveling with his CCMA award winning band opening for some of the hottest acts in country music including Shania Twain, Terri Clark, Trisha Yearwood, Sammy Kershaw, and Prairie Oyster.
 In 1997 Duane was the winner of the CCMA for Vocal Collaboration of the Year with Lisa Brokop for the single “Two Names On An Overpass”.

 His third solo album “I’ll Be Alright” was released in August 2000 with seven singles released to radio and three videos released to CMT.
 In 2001 Duane was rewarded for his first independently released album by winning the Independent Male Vocalist of the Year Award by the CCMA.

 2004 saw the release of “Set List”.
 A best of album including 17 radio singles from his three previous solo albums and three new songs that were released to radio.
 A video for the song “Better Man” was filmed in Calgary for CMT.

 Duane’s pure voice and natural stage presence makes his live shows a must see.
-Fans relate to his lyrics and song writing style.
 When he is not touring or working on his own projects he is often writing with other artists.
 Production has been a natural progression and he looks forward to working in this area while continuing his own solo career.